 Each Trust follows the same investment strategy, investing through Legacy Income Common Trust Fund (Common Trust), a common trust fund in which each Legacy Income Trust participates.
-The Trusts differ from one another by minimum initial contribution amount, annual fees and expenses, and applicable service arrangements.
+The Trusts differ from one another by minimum initial contribution amount and the amount of annual fees and expenses.